dulitz/finitude/README.md

 An HVAC system consumes a lot of energy.
 You might want to know how hard it's working, how often it's running, whether it's running when your windows are open...

-Carrier's apps are crappy and they no longer even have a functioning website.
+Carrier's apps are crappy and they no longer even have a functioning webapp.
 Plus it's nice to be able to monitor your equipment without relying on connectivity to Carrier's servers.

+Carrier's SAM module provides significant information about the modes of the system.
+But it does not report the state of the system: when heating and cooling are actually operating, the current fan speed, etc.

 ## Based On